-The CCDS provides a Translational Cardiovascular Series along with lunch on the third Monday of every other month at 12:00 pm in the Zadeck conference room (G-221).
-Organized by Dr. Matthew Woolard and Dr. Horacio D’Agostino, this series will pair two experts in key fields of cardiovascular biology; including larger artery disease, endo-vascularization, heart failure, nephrology stroke and lymphatics.
-During this series, a clinical expert in the field of interest will present a twenty-minute presentation outlining the clinician’s view of the disease topic, along with current therapies and problems facing the field; followed by a twenty-minute presentation by an expert in the field of basic science and how their work is seeking to solve these clinical issues.
+The CCDS presents the Translational Cardiovascular Series (with lunch provided), held quarterly at 12:00 pm in the Zadeck conference room (G-221).
+Organized by Randa Eshaq, PhD and Aakash Sheth, MD, this series will pair an LSU Health Shreveport Postdoctoral Fellow with an LSU Health Shreveport Resident, who will give presentations in key areas of cardiovascular biology, including large artery disease, endo-vascularization, heart failure, ischemic stroke, and lymphatics.
+During this series, the resident will present a twenty-minute presentation outlining their view of the disease topic, along with current therapies and problems facing the field; this will be followed by a twenty-minute presentation by a postdoctoral fellow in basic science on how their work is seeking to solve these clinical issues.

 The CVTG will take place each month on the Tuesday prior to the week of the Cardiovascular seminar series at 9:00 a.m. in the physiology conference room (4-201).
 The mission of the CVTG is to provde an opportunity for graduate students, postdoctoral fellows, and residents to gain better understanding of cardiovascular pathophysiology.
 Dr. Karen Stokes will preside over relevant literature discussions from key articles provided by the CCDS invited seminar speaker.